jberkel/spotify-api/README.md

 		  "status": "OK"
 		}

-See examples directory / more documentation.
+See examples directory for usage.

 ## Credits

 Contains code from the jotify project: